Project structure

 an example that also hosts its own Go test package and you want the app to live

 under, say, app/.
-The flagship examples/ecommerce
+The examples/ecommerce

-go run ./app.
-The subpackage is still owned Go — --out only changes where
+subpackage is still owned Go — --out only changes where the scaffold

-the scaffold lands, not whether you own it.
+lands, not whether you own it.

 2. Domain packages (internal/<domain>/), when real per-feature logic